Curriculum of the Master of Data Science for Public Policy

 Machine learning is a core technology of artificial intelligence and data science that enables computers to act without being explicitly programmed.
 Recent advances in machine learning have given us, inter alia, self-driving cars, AlphaGo, Amazon, and Netflix.
 This technology has also allowed us to predict armed conflict and post-electoral violence, detect fake news, develop targeted provision of care and public services, and implement early policy interventions.
 This course provides a hands-on introduction to machine learning.
 By the end of this course students will have a sound understanding of the key concepts of machine learning, the ability to analyse data using some of its main methods, and a solid foundation for more advanced or more specialised study.

-This course elucidates the relationship in modern societies between law and governance i.e. between legal structures and rules and decision-making.
-It is divided into three main parts: foundational legal techniques and sources, such as legal interpretation and argumentation; the relationship between law and policymaking; and the trans-nationalisation of modern law, and the impact of such trans-nationalisation on the law’s form, structures and substance.
-By examining primary legal materials and their interaction with contemporary public policy issues and dilemmas, students gain competences in reading and applying legal sources, as well as in understanding the impact of law on decision-making at different levels of governance.
+This course aims to elucidate the relationship in modern societies between law and governance, i.e. between legal structures and rules, and decision-making.
+It is divided into three main parts: 1) foundational legal techniques and sources, such as legal interpretation and argumentation; 2) the relationship between law and policy-making (i.e. the use of law both as a constraint upon and as a vehicle for public policy); and 3) the transnationalisation of modern law, and the impact of such transnationalisation on the law’s form, structures and substance.
+This course is taught as a seminar.

 -

-Between the first and second years of study, students complete an internship at an institution in the public, private or civil society sector.
+Between the first and second years of study during the summer break, students complete an internship at an institution in the public, private or third sector organisation.
+All internships have a minimum duration of either 6 weeks full-time, or 10-weeks part-time of at least 20 hours/ week.
 It is also possible for students to ask for a leave of absence for one or two semesters after their first year of study to gather more substantial professional experience.
-Students with extensive and relevant experience can be exempt from the internship requirement.

 Semester 3 + 4

-Building upon the foundational knowledge of the first year of study, students further expand the toolkit they will employ as data scientists and policy practitioners.
-Students will attend two courses from the Data Science concentration covering methodologies and frameworks that deepen their technical training and build on the methods and skillsets of the first-year courses.
-They will work through various case studies from different sectors and industries to help appreciate the breadth and scope of the different data science solutions employed in the real-world.
+Students attend two electives covering data science methodologies and frameworks that deepen their technical training and build on the methods and skillsets of the first-year courses.
+Students will also work through case studies from various sectors and industries to appreciate and learn the breadth and scope of the different data science solutions employed in the real-world, and they will learn to build conceptual frameworks to turn data into actionable insights.

 The master's thesis is the capstone project of the two-year programme.
 The aim of the module is to enable students to prove their capacity, depth of knowledge and skill level in data science for public policy, by designing, planning and implementing a research project that contributes to developing a solution for a scientific or societal challenge.
 It is expected that students will make full use of the variety of technical tools, methodologies and academic knowledge that they have acquired over the course of their graduate education to deliver a dissertation in the broader field of data science.